mehran-01/XSS-Inspector/README.md

 ### auto-XSSer is An an automated penetration testing tool to test XSS vulnerabilities on web applications
-* Note:* this app built for velnerabalities testing purporse by an authorised user so I m not responsible for any misuse
+* Note: this app built for velnerabalities testing purporses by an authorised user so I m not responsible for any misuse

 ### Requirements:
 Download geckodriver from for Firefox from link below: